-LIGHT ALE: The term 'light' refers to the flavour and not the colour so with an O.G. of 30-35 and an alcohol level of 3-3.5% the colour may vary from straw to amber.
-The beer should have a bouquet light in hop.
-The taste should be clean, dry and lightly hopped with no flavour components too prominent.
+LIGHT BITTER: The term 'light' refers to flavour and not colour.
+With an O.G. of 30-40 and an alcohol level of 3-3.8% the colour may vary from straw to amber.

+The beer should have a bouquet light to moderate in hop.
+The taste should be clean and dry; the bitterness should not overpower the other flavour components.

-PALE ALE or BOTTLED BITTER: Original gravity should be from 40-45 and the colour from golden to deep copper.
+PALE ALE or BOTTLED BITTER: O.G. from 40-50 and the colour from golden to deep copper.
 The aroma of hops in the bouquet should lead to those of malt and grain.
 The flavour should be full, malty and grainy with a hoppy bitter farewell and perhaps a little sweetness from residual dextrins.
-Alco-
+Alcohol content 4-5%.

-INDIA PALE ALE: This full bodied premium bitter has an O.G. of 50-60 and a rich golden to deep copper colour.
+INDIA PALE ALE: Full bodied premium bitter; O.G. of 50-60; a rich golden to deep copper colour.
 The bouquet should be hoppy and grainy.
 The flavour should be full malty and grainy with a predominant hop and clean bitter farewell.
 There should be a little residual sweetness to balance the hop.
-Alcohol 5-
+Alcohol 5-6.5%.